superlinked/VectorHub/docs/articles/advanced_retrieval_augmented_generation.md

 <!-- SEO SUMMARY: Our comprehensive tutorial explores the intricacies of Advanced Retrieval-Augmented Generation (RAG) systems, demonstrating their capacity to enhance natural language processing tasks by integrating retrieval-based techniques with generative AI models.
 We examine and provide code snippets for essential components such as document cleaning, chunking, embedding, and the strategic (dynamic) assembly of pipelines for efficient data processing and generation.
 We emphasize these components, along with fine-tuning and post-retrieval optimizations, to guide developers who want to generate high-quality, contextually relevant text output for effective real-world applications.-->

-# A Comprehensive Tutorial on Advanced Retrieval Augmented Generation

 ## Advanced RAG - why we need it

 Retrieval-Augmented Generation (RAG) aims to improve the quality and effectiveness of language models by augmenting them with retrieved information from external sources.
 To familiarize yourself with the basics, read our [Introduction to RAG](https://superlinked.com/vectorhub/retrieval-augmented-generation).
 In its most basic version, RAG often suffers from low retrieval precision, hallucination in generated responses, and ineffective integration of retrieved context into generated output.
 These problems are especially limiting for applications that require reliable and informative generated content, such as question answering systems, chatbots, and content creation tools.